 Round up all costs where you can to allow for any small price rises or extra unplanned costs while away.
 Over estimate your living costs and throw the ‘change’ or left overs into your holiday fund.
 Cut back where ever you can.
 By going without a few things for just a few months you’ll quickly save up one section of your holiday.
 Put some amounts on your credit card to pay for them when on holiday.

-I always put my car rental, airport parking and travel insurance savings on my credit card before I go (putting your card in positive) and use this credit card to pay for them as I need to.
+I always put my car rental, airport parking and travel insurance savings on my credit card before I go (putting your card in positive) and use this credit card to pay for them as I need to without using credit.

 You’ll be surprised how quick you can save up all amounts needed.
 Be patient while you save.
 The time will fly and you’ll have achieved your holiday savings without going into debt for it (which takes years and lots of interest to pay off).